njhargis/creamy-cogs/README.md

 `>cog install creamycogs leaguecog`

-Make sure that you use the `[p]cog update` command to periodically update my cogs.
+Make sure that you use the `[p]cog update` command to periodically update the cogs.
 This will ensure that you are getting the latest bug fixes and features.
 You may also update a specific cog by typing `[p]cog update leaguecog`.

 # Plugins

 # Support
-If you have an issue with one of my plugins, then create an issue. **DO NOT DM ME ON DISCORD.** I get a ton of DMs and I can't manage to answer all of them.
-Posting an issue will be the fastest way for me to resolve your problem.
+If you have an issue with one of the plugins, create an [issue](https://github.com/njhargis/creamy-cogs/issues/new).

 # Credit
 swagbotbilly for tons of contributions to the plugins.